Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 How much do pest controllers earn as employees?

-Working as a pest controller for a company can be a great way to gain experience and rise up the ranks.
+Working as a pest controller for a company can be a great way to gain all-important experience.
 However, you won’t have the potential to earn as much as a self-employed pest controller.

 Thousands of homeowners look for pest controllers on Checkatrade